Non-photochemical quenching: Process

-Violaxanthin is a carotenoid downstream from chlorophyll a and b within the antenna of PS II and nearest to the special chlorophyll a located in the reaction center of the antenna.
-As light intensity increases, acidification of the thylakoid lumen takes place through the stimulation of carbonic anhydrase, which in turn converts bicarbonate (HCO3) into carbon dioxide causing an influx of CO2 and inhibiting Rubisco oxygenase activity.
-This acidification also leads to the protonation of the PsBs subunit of PS II which catalyze the conversion of violaxanthin to zeaxanthin, and is involved in the alteration orientation of the photosystems at times of high light absorption to reduce the quantities of carbon dioxide created and start the non-photochemical quenching, along with the activation of enzyme violaxanthin de-epoxidase which eliminates an epoxide and forms an alkene on a six-member ring of violaxanthin giving rise to another carotenoid known as antheraxanthin.
-Violaxanthin contains two epoxides each bonded to a six-member ring and when both are eliminated by de-epoxidase the carotenoid zeaxanthin is formed.
-Only violaxanthin is able to transport a photon to the special chlorophyll a.
-Antheraxanthin and zeaxanthin dissipate the energy from the photon as heat preserving the integrity of photosystem II.
-This dissipation of energy as heat is one form of non-photochemical quenching.

 Measurement of NPQ

 Non-photochemical quenching is measured by the quenching of chlorophyll fluorescence and is distinguished from photochemical quenching by applying a bright light pulse under actinic light to transiently saturate photosystem II reaction center and compare the maximal yield of fluorescence emission under light and dark-adapted state.
 Non-photochemical quenching is not affected if the pulse of light is short.
 During this pulse, the fluorescence reaches the level reached in the absence of any photochemical quenching, known as maximum fluorescence, $F_m$.

 For further discussion, see Measuring chlorophyll fluorescence and Plant stress measurement.

 Chlorophyll fluorescence can easily be measured with a chlorophyll fluorometer.
 Some fluorometers can calculate NPQ and photochemical quenching coefficients (including qP, qN, qE and NPQ), as well as light and dark adaptation parameters (including Fo, Fm, and Fv/Fm).